qupath/qupath-docs/docs/tutorials/cell_detection.rst

 .. note::
   The fact that a considerable number of the cells appear to have *negative* DAB OD staining (i.e. values below zero) - which ought not to be possible - the histogram suggests that the stain separation has not been perfect.

-  A small proportion of negative values is generally tolerable because of the inherent limitations in trying to quantify DAB staining in imperfect images, however the situation can (and in this case probably should) be improved using the [[Estimate-stains]] command.
+  A small proportion of negative values is generally tolerable because of the inherent limitations in trying to quantify DAB staining in imperfect images, however the situation can (and in this case probably should) be improved using the *Estimate stains* command.
   However, it is important to note that when the stain estimates are improved then all cell detection should be repeated.

 Analyze additional annotations